Archbee12/techvault/README.md

 # Overview
-TechVault Skill Tracker is a cloud-based skill tracking application designed to help software development students organize the technical skills they are learning and track their progress through individual learning goals.
-The application uses Python, Flask, and Firebase Firestore to manage a collection of technical skills and their related learning goals.
-Users can create, view, update, and delete skills and learning goals, while each learning goal is connected to the skill it belongs to.

-The project demonstrates the use of a cloud database and a RESTful API to manage related data.
-It includes data validation, CRUD operations, related collections, and cascade deletion of learning goals when their associated skill is removed.
-The API is also documented using Swagger/OpenAPI documentation to make the available endpoints easier to understand and test.
+TechVault Skill Tracker is a cloud-based application I developed to strengthen my skills in backend development, REST APIs, and cloud database integration.
+The application provides a structured way to organize technical skills and break them down into smaller learning goals that can be tracked as completed or incomplete.

+The software is built with Python and Flask and integrates with Firebase Firestore as its cloud database.
+The application provides REST API endpoints that allow users to create, retrieve, update, and delete skills and learning goals.
+Each learning goal is associated with a skill, allowing related data to be managed between the two Firestore collections.
+The API can be accessed and tested through the documented endpoints using tools such as the VS Code REST Client and Swagger UI.

 # Purpose
-The purpose of creating TechVault Skill Tracker is to provide a structured way for software development students to manage what they are learning instead of treating their learning journey as one large task.
-By breaking technical skills into smaller learning goals, students can focus on gradual progress and recognize the small improvements they make along the way.

-This project also serves as a practical learning experience for me as a software development student.
-Through building TechVault, I am applying what I have learned about Python, Flask, cloud databases, Firebase Firestore, REST APIs, data validation, API documentation, and Git/GitHub while practicing the principle of continuous improvement through small, manageable steps.
+The purpose of writing this software was to gain practical experience working with a cloud database while improving my ability to design and build backend applications.
+I also wanted to apply a continuous-learning approach by breaking a larger software-development goal into smaller features, such as establishing the database connection, creating CRUD operations, validating data, connecting related collections, and documenting the API.

 Youtube Video:

 [Software Demo Video](http://youtube.link.goes.here)

+# Cloud Database

+TechVault uses Firebase Cloud Firestore, a cloud-based NoSQL database.
+Firestore stores the application's data as collections containing individual documents, allowing the Flask backend to create, retrieve, update, and delete data in the cloud.

+## The database contains two related collections:

+### skills

+The skills collection stores the technical skills available in the application.
+Each skill contains:

+name – Name of the technical skill category – Category of the skill description – Description of the skill level – Beginner, Intermediate, or Advanced

+### learning_goals

+The learning_goals collection stores individual learning goals associated with a skill.
+Each learning goal contains:

+skill_id – Identifies the skill associated with the goal title – Name of the learning goal description – Description of what should be learned level – Beginner, Intermediate, or Advanced completed – Indicates whether the learning goal has been completed

+The relationship between the collections is one-to-many, where one skill can have multiple learning goals.
+When a skill is deleted through the API, its associated learning goals are also deleted.

 # Development Environment